 This workshop gives an overview of the training function so that better administrative and logistical support can be given to the training function.
 It is rich in case studies covering training needs analysis to organising a training event.

-• Acquire an overview of the training function, roles, policy, processes and system.
+• Preview the training function, roles, policy, processes and systems of organisations.

 • Gain a headstart and experience the considerations in planning and organising a training programme.